rickcollette/peaceful/README.md

 ### Content Negotiation

-router provides a function for handling content negotiation.
+peaceful router provides a function for handling content negotiation.
 Here's how to use it:

 ```go
 router.Respond(w, r, 200, data)  // Automatically selects the content type based on the "Accept" header